 Deloitte

-Away from set-piece interviews Stephen has served in Brussels, reporting on day-to-day stories from the major European institutions and across the continent.
-Before that he was Washington Correspondent, where his coverage and analysis of 9/11 won widespread acclaim.
-Prior to his US posting he reported from the Middle East and eastern Europe.
-In an eventful career he's covered the first Gulf War, the assasination of Israeli Prime Minister Yitzhak Rabin, the fall of Saddam Hussein, the Lewinsky affair, and the reunification of Germany.
+Away from the studio, Stephen built his reputation as a foreign correspondent.
+He served as Washington Correspondent, where his coverage and analysis of 9/11 won widespread recognition, and before that reported from Brussels, the Middle East and eastern Europe.
+Across an eventful career he has covered the first Gulf War, the assassination of Israeli Prime Minister Yitzhak Rabin, the fall of Saddam Hussein, the Lewinsky affair and the reunification of Germany.

 I really enjoy working with Stephen.
 Though he's a hard-hitting journalist who interviews world leaders on a regular basis, he's incredibly affable and clearly ‘gets’ corporate events.
 It’s a given that he quickly gets on top of a tricky brief – what’s more unusual is that everything’s always so easy to arrange.